4 Steps to Fixing Crooked Teeth

 Stick to The Plan

-After making your decision and embarking on the journey, whether it is braces, Invisalign, or another method, it is essential to follow through and stick to the plan of attack that was agreed upon by yourself and your orthodontist.
-If you choose Invisalign or braces, there will be moments when your teeth may hurt due to the adjustment taking place, be sure to stay strong and remember the end goal of straighter, healthier teeth.
+After making your decision and embarking on the journey, whether it is braces, clear aligners, or another method, it is essential to follow through and stick to the plan of attack that you and your orthodontist agreed upon.
+If you choose aligners or braces, there will be moments when your teeth may hurt due to the adjustment taking place.
+Be sure to stay strong and remember the end goal of straighter, healthier teeth.

 As long as you stick to the plan and follow any advice the orthodontist gives, you should be able to fix your crooked teeth in no time.